MicrosoftDocs/entra-docs/docs/includes/licensing-move-microsoft-365-admin-center.md

     - PowerShell continues to support the use of the Group Administrator role for license assignment.
     - Alternatively Group Administrators can be given the Licenses Administrator role in order to assign group based Licenses from the Microsoft 365 Admin Portal.

-- We are loosing some detailed logging for group license assignments.
+- We are loosing some detailed group license assignments logging.
 The Azure portal was able to provide a detailed error to administrators.